GrzegorzPustulka/BlackJack-GUI/README.md

 ## Description

 After starting the game, we choose the amount of chips we want to bet in the game.
-We have several game options to choose from as in classic BlackJack:
+We have several game options to choose from as in classic BlackJack

 <b>Stand</b>: Take no more cards.